SoftwareHeritage/swh-deposit/docs/sys-info.rst

 access to the deposit api.

 Note:
-  - If the collection does not exist, it is created alongside.
+  - If the collection does not exist, it is created alongside
   - The password is plain text but stored encrypted (so yes, for now we know the user's password)
-  - A production requirement for the cli to work is to set the SWH_CONFIG_FILENAME environment variable
+  - For production platform, you must either set an SWH_CONFIG_FILENAME environment variable or pass alongside the `--config-file` parameter